Skip to content

 • Scrollable list of channel cards, each showing:

-• Type icon with color coding (purple badge overlay for community channels)
+• Type icon with color coding (magenta badge overlay for community channels)

 • Channel name (or “Channel N” if unnamed)